nro-bot/aprilhunt/index.md

 - What if I get stuck on a puzzle?

-Email us at mutedpuzzles at gmail with subject line HINT REQUEST for ["puzzle name"] ["your username"], brackets included.
+If you feel super frustrated, drop us an email us at mutedpuzzles at gmail with subject line HINT REQUEST for ["puzzle name"] ["your username"], brackets included.

 ---